 Anonymous payment options

-Given what we’ve learned about Surfshark VPN so far, we think it’s safe to say that this service is safe to use.
-Not only is it one of the better-rated VPNs, but it’s also proactive in establishing its reputation by submitting to independent audits, something even certain holy institutions are reluctant to do.
+We think it’s safe to say that Surfshark is safe to use.
+Not only is it one of the best overall VPNs, but it’s also proactive in establishing its reputation by submitting to independent audits, something even certain holy institutions are reluctant to do.